eunchangchoi/eunchangchoi.github.io/index.md

    Digital Public Sphere and Democracy <br>
   <a href="http://news.itu.int/introducing-ai-commons/">AI Commons,</a> Open Data for Sustainable Development <br>
    Institutionalization of Global Internet Governance <br>
-   Intellectual Property and Commons <br>
+   Intellectual Property and Standard Setting<br>
    The History of Law, Science, and Technology <br>
     <br>